Altinity/clickhouse-rpm-install/README.md

 ```
 pay attention to `os=centos dist=7` explicitly specified.

-At this point we have RPM packages ready to install.
+At this point we have `yam` avare of additional RPM packages available and we are ready to install ClickHouse.

 ### Install packages